-However, frequently it makes sense to provide several API services manipulating the same functionality.
-Let us remind you that there are two kinds of developers: professional ones that seek extensive customization capabilities (as they usually work in big IT companies that have a specific mindset towards integrations), and semi-professionals who just need the gentlest possible learning curve.
-The only way to cover the needs of both categories is to develop a range of products with different entry thresholds and requirements for developers' professional level.
+The most important conclusion here is that the only way to cover the needs of all categories of customers is to develop a range of products with different entry thresholds and requirements for developers' professional level.
 We might name several API sub-types, ordered from the most technically demanding to less complex ones.

-- 1. The most advanced level is that of physical APIs and the abstractions on top of them.
-[In our coffee example, the collection of entities describing working with APIs of physical coffee machines, see the "Separating Abstraction Levels" and the "Weak Coupling" chapters.] - 2.
-The basic level of working with product entities via formal interfaces.
+1. The most advanced level is that of physical APIs and the abstractions on top of them.
+[In our coffee example, the collection of entities describing working with APIs of physical coffee machines, see Chapter 9 and Chapter 17.]

+- 2. The basic level of working with product entities via formal interfaces.
 [In our study example, that will be HTTP API for making orders.] - 3.
 Working with product entities might be simplified if SDKs are provided for some popular platforms that tailor API concepts according to the paradigms of those platforms (for those developers who are proficient with specific platforms only that will save a lot of effort on dealing with formal protocols and interfaces). - 4.
 The next simplification step is providing services for code generation.
-In this service, developers choose one of the pre-built integration templates, customize some options, and got a ready-to-use piece of code simply copy-pasted that might be into application code (and might be additionally customized by adding some level 1-3 code).
-This sometimes called "point-and-click approach is programming."
-[In the case of our coffee API, an example of such a service might have a form or screen editor for a developer to place UI elements and get the working application code.]

-5. Finally, this approach might be simplified even further if the service generates not code but a ready-to-use component / widget / frame and a one-liner to integrate it.
+In this service, developers choose one of the prebuilt integration templates, customize some options, and got a ready-to-use piece of code that might be simply copy-pasted into the application code (and might be additionally customized by adding some level 1-3 code).
+This approach is sometimes called 'point-and-click programming'.
+[In the case of our coffee API, an example of such a service might have a form or screen editor for a developer to place UI elements and get the working application code.] - 5.
+Finally, this approach might be simplified even further if the service generates not code but a ready-to-use component / widget / frame and a one-liner to integrate it.
 [For example, if we allow embedding an iframe that handles the entire coffee ordering process right on the partner's website, or describes the rules of forming the image URL that will show the most relevant offer to an end user if embedded in the partner's app.]